Featured Species: Greater and Lesser Scaup

-There is also a possibility that a decline in trapping and furbearer harvest has increased predator populations, and predation on scaup in certain areas.
+- There is also a possibility that a decline in trapping and furbearer harvest together with a warming climate has increased predator populations, and predation on scaup in certain areas.
 Obviously the scaup story is not finished, and these are definitely birds to watch.

 - According to Fall colour reports early this month, lead colours vary widely by location.
 Get out and observe what’s happening to the leaves in your schoolyard (see Featured Process from Early October).
 Trees that are stubbornly green may be non-native, and still tied to the day-length patterns of their native bioregions (e.g. Norway Maple, Common Buckthorn).

 - Northern Saw-whet Owls are migrating and we got to help band these small owls as part of a research study at Trent University to find out more about habitat use and migration patterns.
 Fine netting is set up at night in a diamond pattern, with a tape recorder playing owl calls in the middle.
 Nets are checked every half-hour, and any birds untangled, weighed, measured and banded.
 One bird banded at a site near Bobcaygeon turned up in Port Hope, 60 km south, only 2.5 hours later.
 The little guy averaged 24 km/hr.!
 Other interesting individuals were ones that came from distant locations such as Wisconsin, Manitoba, Virginia and Thunder Bay.